bart96-b/node-style/README.md

 # Node.js – Style of the console test
-A node.js package for managing the style of the console test.
+A node.js package for managing the style of the console text.

 [![Build Status](https://travis-ci.org/bart96-b/node-style.svg)](https://travis-ci.org/bart96-b/node-style)